 CPT SENSAS spring grain quality (4 year mean) Lower NI (Spring) Canterbury (Spring)

-Kernel weight (1000 seed weight) 44 45
+Kernel weight (1000 seed weight) 44 44

-Test Weight (kg/hl) 79 79
+Test Weight (kg/hl) 79 78

-Protein content (%) (N% x 5.7) 12.4 13
+Protein content (%) (N% x 5.7) 11.3 12.7

-Screenings (%) 0.4 1
+Screenings (%) 0.4 0.6

-Falling number (sec) 349 409
+Falling number (sec) 359 400

 SENSAS has excellent kernel characteristics, especially high test weights and low screenings.
 It has a high falling number and low pre-harvest sprouting susceptibility.
-These traits along with its disease profile make it an easy care, low risk cultivar.
+These traits, along with its disease profile, make it an easy care, low risk cultivar.

 SENSAS is a fast developing cultivar which must be drilled in the appropriate drilling window to minimise the risk of frost damage during the flowering phase and also bird damage during the later stages of maturity.
-It has a recommended drilling window from August through to the mid October.
-It can be drilled later than this since its fast development helps to shorten the interval to harvest, although as with any cultivar, yield may be reduced from late planting.
+It has a recommended drilling window from August through to mid October.
+It can be drilled later than this since its fast development helps to shorten the interval to harvest, although, as with any cultivar, yield may be reduced from late planting.

-Month planted Typical heading dates for SENSAS in Canterbury
+Month planted

-Early August Late November
+Early August

-Mid-September Early December
+Mid-September

-Mid-October Mid December
+Mid-October